 Payments on account are normally equal to 50% of the previous year's net liability and are due on 31 January in the tax year and 31 July following the tax year.
-Because of the COVID-19 outbreak, the second payment on account due for the 2019/20 tax year on 31 July 2020 can be deferred until January 2021.

 A claim can be made to reduce your payments on account, if appropriate, although interest will be charged if your actual liability is more than the reduced amount paid on account.
 There is no equivalent mechanism to make increased payments on account when the year's tax will be higher, so you should ensure that you build a reserve of money to pay the balance of tax due.